 In earlier centuries, before the train whistle and the factory siren drowned out the village church bells, step-by-step systems of human transformation were embedded within local religious life.
 Whatever their limitations, the mosque, temple, and church offered communal, time-tested practices designed to foster altruism and slowly transform character—soft technologies of change, which the religious sociologist Robert Bellah called "habits of the heart" in his 1985 book of the same name.

-Now, at the opening of the 21st century, in a culture freed from communal and familial rhythms by 24-hour Wal-Marts, Burger Kings, Nokia cell phones, and DSL lines, the practices that Bellah called habits of the heart are nearly forgotten.
+Now, at the opening of the 21st century, in a culture freed from communal and familial rhythms by 24-hour Wal-Marts, Burger Kings, and cell phones, the practices that Bellah called habits of the heart are nearly forgotten.
 They lie in the backs of our mental closets, like robes dusty from disuse, barely serviceable when we put them on for a funeral or a retreat somewhere far from home.
 Therapy, the modern substitute, has often proven less effective in changing lives than once was hoped.

 In this postmodern world of infinite choice and incoherent structure, what practical steps should we take now—a personal trainer?
 More therapy?
 Feng shui?
 Life coaching?
 Food Addicts in Recovery Anonymous?
 Martial arts?
 Zen meditation?—to become the self we see shining in our best moments?
 How can we learn to live in consonance with what we value most?
 And how can we construct a ladder to the stars while we stand on its lowest rung?